Kpvernon/kpvernon.github.io/Diagram.md

     N1-->O1[\Grab a cookie!\]
     O1-->Q1[Oh no the double chocolate chunk has gotten stuck in your throat!]
-    Q1-->R1[\Reach for a glass to get water!\] R1-->T1[Due to the houses many years of neiglect the water filter has become disgusting.
+    Q1-->R1[\Reach for a glass to get water!\] R1-->T1[Due to the houses many years of neglect the water filter has become disgusting.
 The water pours out brown but your desperation from choking blinds you from thoughts of sanitation.
 The water taste gross but it gets the chunk down.]
     T1-->U1[You leave the house with a stomach ache.
 You find out days later you have an infection.
 You are admitted to the hospital.]
     U1-->V1{{You die of dysentery}}
     Q1-->S1[\Do the heimlich on yourself using a chair!\]